-Kaizu Castle changed hands several times before the shogun granted Sanada Nobuyuki (1566-1658) control of the region in 1622, making him the first daimyo of the Matsushiro domain.
-The Sanada clan ruled Matsushiro for ten generations, until the shogunate ended with the Meiji Restoration in 1868.
+Kaizu Castle changed hands several times in the run-up to the establishment of the Tokugawa shogunate in 1603, then twice more before the shogun granted Sanada Nobuyuki (1566-1658) control of the region in 1622, making him the first daimyo of the Matsushiro Domain.
+The Sanada clan ruled Matsushiro for ten generations, until the daimyo system was dismantled in 1868 with the Meiji Restoration.

 Renamed Matsushiro Castle in 1711, the castle was the center of power around which the town of Matsushiro developed.
-Outside the southern and eastern castle walls was an arc-shaped district where samurai and their families lived.
-Beyond this was where the merchants and commoners resided.
-Another area for a second, lower class of samurai fanned further out toward the surrounding mountains.
+Outside the southern and eastern castle walls was an arcshaped district where samurai and their families lived.
+Beyond this samurai district lived the merchants and commoners of the town.
+Another residential area for a second, lower class of samurai fanned further out toward the surrounding mountains.
 On the eastern edge of the town, the Sanada family temple of Chokokuji was built.

 Through the generations of the Sanada clan's rule, additional temples and mausoleums were constructed within the town.
-Daieiji Temple was built in 1622 by Nobuyuki for his wife, Princess Komatsu (1573-1620), after she died.
-Her mausoleum, located here, is the Sanada family's largest and oldest.
+Daieiji Temple was built in 1622 by Nobuyuki for his late wife, Princess Komatsu (1573-1620).
+Her mausoleum is located here and is the largest and the oldest of the Sanada clan mausoleums.
 Sairakuji Temple is home to the mausoleum of Nobushige, third son of Nobuyuki.